What did Jesus do?

 Jesus was incredibly gracious to the grievous sinners who had no reason to know better and was terribly harsh toward those who should have known better but still lived in their pride- broods of vipers, whitewashed tombs.
 We, on the other hand, tend to pronounce outrageous judgments on those who do not claim to know or follow God and as such have no real reason to abide by his laws while we are extremely generous with our grace toward those who should know better, who claim to follow God but do so hypocritically.

 We have turned the approach of Jesus on its head.
-Maybe we should re-think our approach and remember that we are tools of God’s grace not his condemnation.
+Maybe we should re-think our approach and remember that we are tools of God’s grace, not of his condemnation.
 We have no right to pronounce his condemnation on an already condemned world.
 We have the responsibility to be instruments of his love and mercy, showing his light into this world.